GrigorisTzortzakis/Bioinformatics/README.md

-# CEID Course Projects
+# Bioinformatics project

-This repository contains **two distinct projects** developed as part of the CEID Bioinformatics & Algorithms coursework.
+This repository contains **two distinct projects** developed as part of the CEID Bioinformatics lesson.

 ---